Best CPU Under $300 in 2022 – The 10 Best Mid-Range Processors Reviewed

 Architecture: Comet Lake | Socket: LGA 1200 | Cores: 8 | Threads: 16 | Base Frequency: 2.9 GHz | Max Boost Frequency: 4.8 GHz | TDP: 65 W

-Intel Core i7-10700FREASONS TO BUY
+Intel Core i7-10700F

 • The balance between budget and performance is perfect for students and amateur users

-• Fantastic performance for gaming
+• Great performance for gaming

 • Superb single-core performance